acri-nb/WGS_coverage_reports/README.txt

 A file with the suffix sample_gene_summary will be created.
 This is our main input for Rmarkdown.
 Furthermore, an HTML and PDF report will be generated with scatterplots and histograms describing overall coverage information and statistics.

+######

+The WES files will run a more detailed report with additionnal exon-level plots for exome runs.
+Genes of interest should be included in the GeneList file.
+Otherwise, include all known protein-coding genes.